GrandLarseny/WebsocketAudioFeedback/README.md

 # WebSocket Player

-A Node.js WebSocket server that receives buffered MP4 data and plays it on the server's speakers in real-time, with optimized streaming playback for faster audio feedback.
+A Node.js WebSocket server that receives MP4 data via WebSocket and quickly processes it for playback on the server's speakers, using progressive buffering for faster audio feedback.

 ## Requirements